mcsaucy/ephemeros/README.md

     writing)
 4.  set the "Friendly Name" to the node's hostname
 5.  set a monitoring inverval of "every 5 minutes"
+6.  work out who should be alerted when things break

 That'll kick out a URL like `https://heartbeat.uptimerobot.com/BUNCH_OF_CHARS`.
-Grab that bunch of chars and that's the value for `UPTIMEROBOT_HEARTBEAT_PATH`.
+That's the value for `HEARTBEAT_URL`.

-TODO(mcsaucy): change our logic to take a whole URL so this is easier.

 #### `K3S_DATASTORE_ENDPOINT`